 A proper landing involves a balanced, stable and controlled body position throughout.
 The competitor should demonstrate precision and grace with minimal interruption upon contact with the landing surface.
 Absorption should be made primarily with the knees and lower body with only a slight bend at the waist.
-The evaluation of a landing starts immediately when the competitor touches the snow and continues until the competitor has exhibited sufficient skiing control.
+The evaluation of a landing starts immediately when the competitor touches the snow and continues until the competitor has exhibited sufficient skiing control up to the transition from the landing hill to the finish area.